Climate-based pepper planting guide for Columbia, Missouri

 Typical days to maturity 70–85

-Gardeners usually start indoors around February 15 and plant outdoors from about April 21.
+Peppers are usually started indoors around February 15 and planted outdoors during the normal local window of April 21 to May 1.
 Most varieties need about 70–85 days to reach maturity once they are in the garden.

 Peppers are usually one of the easier warm-season crops to finish in Columbia.
 The real advantage is having enough room to choose more deliberately for flavor, finish, and ripening style.